rbhachu/redux-multi-step-form/README.md

 <br />

 ### How you would implement going back a page?
-The components feature props to enable/disable a dynamic 'Back' button as outlined in the prop documention.
+The components feature props to enable/disable a dynamic 'Back' button as outlined in the prop documention below.
 <br /><br />